cen4010-fa23-g07/milestone-3/README.md

     - A lot of debugging, testing, and overall modifications implemented onto our product.
     - Usage of best code practices.
 7. Fault tolerance
+    - The application will inform the user if the equation is unsolveable.
     - The application will inform the user if something within the system has failed.
     - The application should not cause undefined behavior under any user input.